tocklime/steno_practice_log/README.md

 ## 2024-07-22 (Day 40)
 Lapwing chapter 17 - ran through the first 3 exercises, going fairly slowly throughout.
 Also did some stenojig practice, getting about 12wpm, with the occasional look up.

+## 2024-07-23 (Day 41)
+Lapwing chapter  17 did the e folding exercise.
+12wpm, 82% accuracy.
+Slow going.
+Will try all the folding techniques together tomorrow.